linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/intro SL.md

 ---
 title: "Class 9 - What Happened in the World Financial Crisis?"
-aliases:
-  - "What Happened in the World Financial Crisis?"
-tags:
-key_concepts:
 parent_directory: "Class 9-Bailouts and Bank Failures"
+formatted: "2025-12-21 11:30:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli_tool: "claude-code"
+primary_tags:
+  - world financial crisis
+  - bank runs
+  - financial regulation
+secondary_tags:
+  - systemic risk
+  - too big to fail
+  - shadow banking system
+  - federal reserve intervention
+  - mortgage backed securities
+  - credit default swaps
+  - commercial paper market
 cssclasses: academia
-linter-yaml-title-alias: "Class 9 - What Happened in the World Financial Crisis?"
 ---

 The financial system promotes our economic welfare by helping borrowers obtain funding from savers and by transferring risks.
 During the World Financial Crisis, which started in 2007 and seems to have ebbed as we write in 2010, the financial system struggled to perform these critical tasks.
 The resulting turmoil contributed to a sharp decline in economic output and employment around the globe.

 The extraordinary policy interventions during the Crisis helped stabilize the financial system so that banks and other financial institutions could again support economic growth.
 Though the Crisis led to a severe downturn, a repeat of the Great Depression has so far been averted.
 The interventions by governments around the world have left us, however, with enormous sovereign debts that threaten decades of slow growth, higher taxes, and the dangers of sovereign default or inflation.

 How do we prevent a replay of the World Financial Crisis?
 This is one of the most important policy questions confronting the world today, and it remains unanswered.
-In this book, we offer recommendations to strengthen the financial system and thereby reduce the likelihood of such
+In this book, we offer recommendations to strengthen the financial system and thereby reduce the likelihood of such damaging episodes.

-damaging episodes.
 Though informed by the lessons of the Crisis, our proposals are guided by long-standing economic principles.

 When developing our recommendations, we think carefully about the incentives of those who will be affected and about unintended consequences.
 We try to identify the specific problem to be solved and the divergence between private and social benefits behind that problem; we carefully examine the possible unintended effects of our proposed solution; and we consider ways in which individuals or institutions can circumvent the regulation or capture the regulators.